User API

 QuantizedSystemSolver.solve

-dispatches on a specific integrator based on the algorithm provided and send a nonlinear ODE problem to the integrator.
+dispatches on a specific integrator based on the algorithm provided and sends a nonlinear ODE problem to the integrator.
+With the exception of the argument prob, all other arguments are optional and have default values:

 Arguments